bufbuild-ru/docs/docs/reference/workspaces/index.md

 :::

+::: tip Note
-::: tip You don't need to add modules to the `deps` field to use them locally within a workspace, but you will need to do so when you're ready to [push your modules](#pushing-modules) to the BSR.
+You don't need to add modules to the `deps` field to use them locally within a workspace, but you will need to do so when you're ready to [push your modules](#pushing-modules) to the BSR.
 :::

 See the [`buf.work.yaml` config file reference](../../configuration/v1/buf-work-yaml/) for more information about its fields.